-• Budget
+Budget

-- Whether the total maximum costs are equal to or less than the allowable total maximum costs as published in the Program Announcement. - Whether the budget is appropriate for the proposed research.
+- Whether the direct maximum costs are equal to or less than the allowable direct maximum costs as published in the Program Announcement. - Whether the budget is appropriate for the proposed research and funding level.

 • Application Presentation

 • To what extent the writing, clarity, and presentation of the application components influence the review.